pl3onasm/AADS/algorithms/sorting/README.md

 Most sorting algorithms are comparison sorts: they determine the new order of a sequence by comparing the input elements with one another.
 Suppose that the input consists of $3$ elements $a, b, c$.
 Then there are $3! = 6$ possible orderings of these elements.
 A comparison sort algorithm examines the ordering of each pair of these elements and makes decisions based on the made comparisons.

 This is illustrated in the below decision tree.
 Each internal node (in blue) is labeled with a comparison of two input elements.
 The left child of the node is taken if the comparison is true, and the right child is taken otherwise.
-Any simple path from the root of the tree to a leaf represents an execution of the comparison sort algorithm on the input $a, b, c$, and shows the comparisons performed by the algorithm to get the output sequence shown in the leaf, which is in fact a permutation of the input sequence.
+Any simple path from the root of the tree to a leaf (in green) represents an execution of the comparison sort algorithm on the input $a, b, c$, and shows the comparisons performed by the algorithm to get the output sequence shown in the leaf, which is in fact a permutation of the input sequence.
 The decision tree thus represents all possible executions of the comparison sort algorithm.

 <p align="center" width="50%">
 <img src="sorting.png"